 Before the eviction process begins, a landlord may want to give their tenant a late rent notice, which encourages them to correct their rental agreement violation.
 If this doesn’t work, the landlord may have to evict their tenant(s).

 Landlords must provide the tenant with the correct eviction notice type.
-It’s possible at this step that the tenant and landlord will agree on the tenant moving out, in which case they can skip the last steps and use a lease termination letter.
+At this step, it’s possible that the tenant and landlord will agree on the tenant moving out, in which case they can skip the last steps and use a lease termination letter.

 Step 2: Landlord Files Complaint